HewlettPackard/ironic-oneview-cli/README.rst

 For more information on *Networking OneView ML2 Driver*, see [5]_.

+With the Driver composition reform, the default behavior is create a node using dynamic driver.
+With this feature, new interfaces are added to the node, such as:
+``Openstack Driver``, ``Openstack Power Interface``, ``Openstack Management Interface``, ``Openstack Inspect Interface``, ``Openstack Deploy Interface``.

+If you want to create a node and set this new interfaces, use the following
+command:

+    $ ironic-oneview node-create --os-driver oneview --os-power-interface oneview --os-management-interface oneview --os-inspect-interface oneview
+      -- os-deploy-interface oneview-direct

+If you want to create the node using classic driver, use the following
+command:

+    $ ironic-oneview node-create --classic

+For more information on *Driver composition reform*, see [6]_.

 ----

 To list all nodes in Ironic, use the command::